Skip to main content

 After completing these steps:

-• Your application is registered as an OAuth 2.0 client in Pleo’s Staging environment.
+• Your OAuth 2.0 client is registered in Pleo’s Staging environment.

 • You have received a Client ID and Client Secret.